-We have operations in the United States, the United Kingdom, the Netherlands, India, Sri Lanka, Germany, Singapore, Austria, Hungary, Malaysia and Sweden and we serve clients across North America, Europe and Asia, and with the Polaris acquisition, added operations in Hong Kong, Ireland, United Arab Emirates, New Zealand, Japan, Australia and Canada.
-For the fiscal years ended March 31, 2016, 2015 and 2014, revenue generated outside of the United States accounted for 30%, 33% and 30% of total revenue, respectively.
-Our corporate structure also spans multiple jurisdictions, with Virtusa Corporation incorporated in Delaware and its operating subsidiaries organized in India, Sri Lanka, the United Kingdom, Hungary, Germany, Singapore, Austria, Malaysia, Sweden, Switzerland and the Netherlands, as well as Polaris and its operating subsidiaries which are incorporated in Australia, New Zealand, the United Arab Emirates, Japan, Hong Kong and Canada.
+We have operations in the United States, the United Kingdom, the Netherlands, India, Sri Lanka, Germany, Singapore, Austria, Hungary, Malaysia, Switzerland and Sweden and we serve clients across North America, Europe and Asia, and with the Polaris acquisition, added operations in Hong Kong, United Arab Emirates, New Zealand, Japan, Australia and Canada.
+For the fiscal years ended March 31, 2017, 2016 and 2015, revenue generated outside of the United States accounted for 35%, 30% and 33% of total revenue, respectively.
+Our corporate structure also spans multiple jurisdictions, with Virtusa Corporation incorporated in Delaware and its operating subsidiaries organized in India, Sri Lanka, the United Kingdom, Hungary, Germany, Singapore, Austria, Malaysia, Sweden, Switzerland and the Netherlands, as well as Polaris and its operating subsidiaries which are incorporated in Australia, China, the United Arab Emirates, Japan and Canada.
 As a result, our international revenue and operations are exposed to risks typically associated with conducting business internationally, many of which are beyond our control.
 These risks include:

-- negative currency fluctuations between the U.S. dollar and the currencies in which we conduct transactions, including most significantly, the U.K. pound sterling, the euro and SEK (in which our foreign revenue is principally denominated) and the Indian and Sri Lankan rupees (in which our foreign costs are primarily denominated) - adverse income tax consequences resulting from foreign income tax examination, such as challenges to our transfer pricing arrangements and challenges to our ability to claim tax holiday benefits in the countries in which we operate - difficulties in staffing, managing and supporting operations in multiple countries - potential fluctuation or decline in foreign economies - unexpected changes in regulatory requirements, including immigration restrictions, potential tariffs and other trade barriers - legal uncertainty owing to the overlap of different legal regimes and problems in asserting contractual or other rights across international borders, including compliance with local laws of which we may be unaware - government currency control and restrictions on repatriation of earnings - the burden and expense of complying with the laws and regulations of various jurisdictions - domestic and international economic or political changes, hostilities, terrorist attacks and other acts of violence or war
+- negative currency fluctuations between the U.S. dollar and the currencies in which we conduct transactions, including most significantly, the U.K. pound sterling, the euro, the Indian rupee, the Swedish Krona, the Singapore dollar, the Canadian dollar and the Australian dollar (each in which our foreign revenues are principally denominated) and the Indian and Sri Lankan rupees (in which our foreign costs are primarily denominated) - adverse income tax consequences resulting from foreign income tax examination, such as challenges to our transfer pricing arrangements and challenges to our ability to claim tax holiday benefits in the countries in which we operate - difficulties in staffing, managing and supporting operations in multiple countries - potential fluctuation or decline in foreign economies - unexpected changes in regulatory requirements, including immigration restrictions, potential tariffs and other trade barriers - legal uncertainty owing to the overlap of different legal regimes and problems in asserting contractual or other rights across international borders, including compliance with local laws of which we may be unaware - · government currency control and restrictions on repatriation of earnings - · the burden and expense of complying with the laws and regulations of various jurisdictions - domestic and international economic or political changes, hostilities, terrorist attacks and other acts of violence or war